 Google Ads Management

 I’ve been working as PPC (pay per click) specialist at Bronco since 2007.
 During this time I have managed, maintained and optimised numerous Google AdWords accounts to run at their best potential within a specific budget.
 These accounts cover a wide variety of sectors, from small e-commerce sites spending £10 a day to large multinational companies spending thousands a day.

-Maintaining relevant, well-structured campaigns and focused ad groups with high CTR (click through rate) is one of the main keys to ensure high keyword quality score, which in turn results in higher ad position for a lower CPC (cost per click.)
+Maintaining relevant, well-structured campaigns and focused ad groups with high CTR (click through rate) is one of the primary keys to ensure high keyword quality score, along with a good landing page and user experience.
+Which in turn results in higher or similar ad position for a lower CPC (cost per click.)